Skip to content

 Interlude - visualizing the system in a graph

-In Spine Toolbox, it is possible to visualize your system in a graph, which will show all objects, and the relationships between them.
+In Spine Toolbox, it is possible to visualize your system in a graph, which will show all entities, and how they are related to each other.
 To open this visualization mode, open the Input data database.
 In the top right corner, click on the menu.
 Select Graph in the View section.
-You may visualize all objects by selecting root in the Object tree, or choose specifically the objects you want to display by selecting them in the Object tree (maintain ctrl to select multiple objects).
+You may visualize all entities by selecting root in the Entity tree, or choose specifically the entities you want to display by selecting them in the Entity tree (maintain ctrl to select multiple entities).

 Graph_view Graph_view_example